csinva/imodels/readme.md

 ## Implementations of interpretable models

-Scikit-learn style wrappers/implementations of different interpretable models.
+Implementations of different interpretable models, all compatible with scikit-learn.
 The interpretable models can be easily installed and used:

 `pip install git+https://github.com/csinva/imodels` (see [here](https://github.com/csinva/imodels/blob/master/docs/troubleshooting.md) for more help)